xataio/cnpg-i-scale-to-zero/doc/development.md

 #### Scale-to-Zero Logic (`scale_to_zero.go`)

 The main scale-to-zero functionality monitors database activity and hibernates inactive clusters:

-- **Activity Monitoring**: Connects to PostgreSQL to check for active connections and recent query activity
+- **Activity Monitoring**: Connects to PostgreSQL to check for open connections
+- **Switchover Handling**: Automatically detects primary changes and transfers monitoring responsibility
 - **Configurable Inactivity Threshold**: Uses the `xata.io/scale-to-zero-inactivity-minutes` annotation to determine when a cluster should be hibernated (defaults to 30 minutes)
 - **Hibernation**: Sets the `cnpg.io/hibernation` annotation to scale the cluster to zero
 - **Scheduled Backup Management**: Automatically pauses scheduled backups when hibernating clusters to prevent backup failures on inactive clusters
-- **Primary-Only Operation**: Only runs on the primary PostgreSQL instance

 Key features: